 It depends on factors such as window length, but more often than not, curtains look best when touching the floor.
 However, how low you want your curtains to hang will determine what you want to achieve.
 In reality, different decorating styles employ varying curtain lengths.
-Some designs call for the curtains to touch the ground, while others do not.

 For window curtains, it’s important to think about every element of design and function.
 You can choose from those that lightly touch the floor, those hovering slightly above the floor, those that break the floor, or short ones.

 However, short one may not be ideal as they may look outdated or make the ceiling look lower than it actually is.

 While there is no particular standard drop length for curtains, the majority are available in 84-inch, 96-inch, and 108-inch drop lengths.
 Unless your ceilings are very low, avoid using 84-inch conventional curtains.